Francis Fukuyama: Early life and education

-Education

 Fukuyama received his Bachelor of Arts degree in classics from Cornell University, where he studied political philosophy under Allan Bloom.
-He initially pursued graduate studies in comparative literature at Yale University, going to Paris for six months to study under Roland Barthes and Jacques Derrida but became disillusioned and switched to political science at Harvard University.
+He initially pursued graduate studies in comparative literature at Yale University, going to Paris for six months to study under Roland Barthes and Jacques Derrida; however, he became disillusioned and switched to political science at Harvard University.
 There, he studied with Samuel P. Huntington and Harvey Mansfield, among others.
-He earned his Ph.D. in political science at Harvard for his thesis on Soviet threats to intervene in the Middle East.
-In 1979, he joined the global policy think tank RAND Corporation.
+He earned his Ph.D. in political science from Harvard for his thesis on Soviet threats to intervene in the Middle East.
+In 1979, he joined RAND Corporation, the global policy think tank.

 Fukuyama lived at the Telluride House and has been affiliated with the Telluride Association since his undergraduate years at Cornell.
-Telluride is an education enterprise that has been home to other significant leaders and intellectuals, including Steven Weinberg, Paul Wolfowitz and Kathleen Sullivan.
+Telluride is an education enterprise that has been home to other significant leaders and intellectuals, including Steven Weinberg, Paul Wolfowitz, and Kathleen Sullivan.

 Fukuyama was the Omer L. and Nancy Hirst Professor of Public Policy in the School of Public Policy at George Mason University from 1996 to 2000.
 Until July 10, 2010, he was the Bernard L. Schwartz Professor of International Political Economy and Director of the International Development Program at the Paul H. Nitze School of Advanced International Studies of Johns Hopkins University in Washington, D.C.
 He is now Olivier Nomellini Senior Fellow and resident in the Center on Democracy, Development, and the Rule of Law at the Freeman Spogli Institute for International Studies at Stanford University, and director of the Ford Dorsey Master's in International Policy at Stanford.